 Are smart meters mandatory?

-Choosing not to have a smart meter may mean you don’t have access to all the available tariffs on the market, some of which could be cheaper.
+Consumers can choose not to accept an offer to have smart meters installed or request an installation at a later date at no extra cost.
+However, please note that choosing not to have a smart meter installed may mean not having access to all the available tariffs on the market, some of which could be cheaper.

 What are the benefits of a smart meter?